 Nelson Mandela himself highlighted the immense power of young people, saying that they are “capable of bringing down the towers of oppression and raising the banners of freedom.”

 Former UN Secretary-General Kofi Annan too advised that the world should have confidence in the youth.
 “Give them a chance, and they will surprise you,” he said.

 The more opportunities that young people have to step up to the plate and speak up for change, the more they will be empowered to lead a formidable future, for themselves, and the rest of the world.
 The Young Activists Summit (YAS) is one such opportunity for the world to hear directly from the youth, and for young people to be surrounded and inspired by their peers from around the world who are working for positive change.

-Taking place this year on Nov.
-18, the Young Activists Summit is an event that gives young change-makers a stage to amplify their movements, and honours activists from around the world for their remarkable work in sustainable development.
+Taking place this year on Dec.
+2, the Young Activists Summit is an event that gives young change-makers a stage to amplify their movements, and honors activists from around the world for their remarkable work in sustainable development.

 3 Key Things to Know About the Summit

 - It’s co-hosted by nonprofit media organization, dev.tv, and the United Nations.